 Because our model accounts House1 and House2 are provided to you as a reference, Circuit Breaker will NOT be activated for these accounts.
 Circuit Breaker is currently NOT available for "SuperSystem" trading system.
 Circuit Breaker will NOT be activated for the daily backtesting run which you can follow in the Performance Viewer.

 Overview of The AlgoLab Dashboard

 SYSTEM This is your currently selected trading system.
 Change this in the "Settings" drawer.

-LEVERAGE This is your current leverage level which is the number of contracts to trade.
+RISK This is the number of contracts to trade.
 Change this in the "settings" drawer.

 ACCT VAL The "Account Value" field shows your current account value INCLUDING any open profits or losses and your starting capital.
 This value comes directly from your account at Interactive Brokers and is always correct.

 PROFIT/LOSS This is your total profit or loss since starting trading and does not include your starting capital.